hypatia-software-org/syllabus/HSO-Exercises/Unit1-cli.md

 * `rm FILE_NAME` - Remove a file (delete)
 * `nano` - A Text Editor that can be used to edit files at the command line

+**WARNING**: Using commands like `rm -rf` can delete large parts of your filesystem if you are not careful.
+Always double check your command before typing it.
+If you are unsure of yourself, use `rm -ri` instead so that `rm` will confirm the filename with you before deleting it.

+Patrice creating and deleting files and directories:

+     hypatian@hypatia:~$ mkdir testing
+     hypatian@hypatia:~/testing$ cd testing
+     hypatian@hypatia:~/testing$ mkdir dir1 dir2 dir3
+     hypatian@hypatia:~/testing$ ls
+     dir1 dir2 dir3
+     hypatian@hypatia:~/testing$ rm -rf dir2
+     hypatian@hypatia:~/testing$ ls
+     dir1 dir3

+When you are done clean up your testing directory:

+     hypatian@hypatia:~/testing$ pwd
+     /home/hypatian/testing
+     hypatian@hypatia:~$ cd ..
+     hypatian@hypatia:~$ rm -rf testing

+Do this for a while until you feel you have the hang of creating and deleting files and directories.
+Be sure you understand how to navigate files and directories at the shell before moving on.

 ### **Exercises**

 * Create a Python program to print out "Hello Python!" with the text editor and run it from the command line.